yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ## Did this IP address have any activity in my network (and in what logs)?

+This is often one of the first questions asked in an investigation.
+Given there is some known-bad indicator such as an IP address, then if there is related activity in your network/systems a detailed investigation will need to proceed.
+Panther makes asking such questions easy using the 'all_logs' Athena view which will search all data for the indicator of interest.
+Since most often the answers to these question are negative, making this a fast and efficient operation reduces investigation time.

 ```sql
 SELECT
  p_log_type, count(1) AS row_count